 I have offered here a brief sampling of the wealth of images and ideas examined in considerable detail in this book’s texts and images.
 What I found during this research is how broad this topic is, and how deep and varied are the metaphors, as giving birth transforms a woman into a mother.
 The archetypal mother-and-child goes well beyond a mother nurturing her infant and into education and its conversion, another transformation, of children into responsible adults and even to the succession of leaders (Pende, Luba) and the regenerations of entire communities (Igbo, in mbari).

 My hope is that others will enjoy, and further explore this remarkably diverse topic and add to its already vast fund of knowledge.

 Cole’s new book is available in Europe from Mercatorfonds.com and in the US from Yale University Press.

 Herbert M. Cole, known to many as Skip, taught African art history from 1968-2003 at the University of California, Santa Barbara.
 He also taught briefly at UCLA and the University of Cape Town, in South Africa.
 Cole is author, co-author, and editor of eleven books on African arts and 60+ essays and articles.
+His latest book is Maternity: Mothers and Children in the Arts of Africa, 2017.
 Four years of African field research centred on southeastern Nigeria, Ghana, Kenya, and Ivory Coast.
 He organised 13 exhibitions of African art at UCLA, UCSB, LACMA, the Smithsonian Institution, and the Mint Museum.
 In 2001 Cole received a Leadership Award from the Arts Council of the African Studies Association (the professional body for Africanists), a lifetime achievement honour.
 Cole continues to publish, and he has been a consultant to museums and private collectors.
 Cole can be reached at firstname.lastname@example.org.